a-m-lamb/Blogger_Workshop/README.md

 ## 🌐 Getting Started:

 1. **Fork this Repository:** Begin by forking this repository to your GitHub account.
-2. **Follow the Tutorials:** Delve into the tutorials in the `tutorials` folder to commence building your portfolio step by step.
+2. **Follow the Tutorials:** Navigate to your blogger dashboard < Theme < Customize Dropdown < Restore, and upload one of the xml files from the utils package.
+The standard_tech_debt_portfolio.xml file will give you an exact copy of my portfolio theme!
-3. **Personalize Your Site:** Tailor templates, layouts, and content to infuse your portfolio with your unique essence.
+3. **Personalize Your Site:** Tailor templates, layouts, and content to infuse your portfolio with your unique style.
-4. **Share Your Triumph:** Once your portfolio is polished, publish it on Blogger and broadcast your link to the world!
+4. **Share Your Triumph:** Once your portfolio is polished, save it on Blogger and broadcast your link to the world!

 ## 🤝 Contributions and Feedback: